scenerystack/community/docs/reference/api/phet-core/optionize.md

 # optionize

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/optionize.ts](https://github.com/phetsims/phet-core/blob/main/js/optionize.ts) for the most up-to-date information.

 ## Overview

 Optionize is a TypeScript layer built on PHET_CORE/merge.
 Its goal is to satisfy type safety within PhET's "options"